csebooks/artificial-intelligence/content.en/vii-conclusions/_index.md

 Another problem is that, although the approximate filtering algorithms from Chapter 15 can handle quite large environments, they are still dealing with a factored representation— they have random variables, but do not represent objects and relations explicitly.
 Section 14.6 explained how probability and first-order logic can be combined to solve this problem, and

-1046 Chapter 27.
-AI: The Present and Future

 Section 14.6.3 showed how we can handle uncertainty about the identity of objects.
 We expect that the application of these ideas for tracking complex environments will yield huge benefits.
 However, we are still faced with a daunting task of defining general, reusable representation schemes for complex domains.
 As discussed in Chapter 12, we don’t yet know how to do that in general; only for isolated, simple domains.
 It is possible that a new focus on probabilistic rather than logical representation coupled with aggressive machine learning (rather than hand- encoding of knowledge) will allow for progress.